Candle: Children, Young People and Loss

 - reassurance that they are not to blame for what has happened and that they will be cared for

 - an opportunity to express their feelings and to make choices about their involvement in rituals such as the funeral

 - adults who share their feelings and allow children to offer comfort as well as receive it

 - strategies to help them cope with changed circumstances.

 - Individual and family bereavement support to children, young people and families in Lambeth, Southwark, Lewisham, Bromley and Croydon when someone close to them has died

-- Group days and evenings for children and young people who attend the project.
+- Group days and evenings for children and young people.
 We have a monthly group for bereaved parents and a self help group for parents and carers

 - Advice service for families, carers, professionals and anyone concerned about a child or young person facing bereavement

 - Training, advice and consultancy for local schools and other professional agencies.